sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 To refactor code inline:

-1. Highlight the snippet of code you'd like to refactor.
+1. Highlight the snippet of code you'd like to refactor
-2. Click the `+` icon to the left of the first line of code.
+2. Click the `+` icon to the left of the first line of code
 3. In the Cody chat box, type `/fix` + your prompt for Cody.
-For example: `/fix refactor this code to be more easily readable`.
+For example: `/fix refactor this code to be more easily readable`
 4. Click `Ask Cody` (or alternatively use shortcut `Cmd + Enter`)

 After submitting the request, Cody will prepare a code fix.
 You can click `Apply` and Cody will change the code inline, or you can click `Show Diff` to see Cody's proposed change.